CredentialEngine/CredentialRegistry/docs/01_getting_started.md

 First of all, we'll need to create an **RSA** public/private key pair (assuming no previous keys already exist).

-For more information about public and private keys please read [this article](https://medium.com/@vrypan/explaining-public-key-cryptography-to-non-geeks-f0994b3c2d5) or read about [public key criptography on Wikipedia](https://en.wikipedia.org/wiki/Public-key_cryptography)
+For more information about public and private keys please read [this article](https://medium.com/@vrypan/explaining-public-key-cryptography-to-non-geeks-f0994b3c2d5) or read about [public key cryptography on Wikipedia](https://en.wikipedia.org/wiki/Public-key_cryptography)

 #### Using ssh-keygen: